The \'etale local structure of algebraic stacks: Abstract

 \section{Abstract}

-We prove that an algebraic stack, locally of finite presentation and quasi-separated over a quasi-separated algebraic space with affine stabilizers, is \'etale locally a quotient stack around any point with a linearly reductive stabilizer.
-This result generalizes the main result of \cite{luna-field} to the relative setting and the main result of \cite{aov} to the case of non-finite inertia.
-We also provide various coherent completeness and effectivity results for algebraic stacks as well as structure theorems for linearly reductive groups schemes.
-Finally, we provide several applications of these results including generalizations of Sumihiro's theorem on torus actions and Luna's \'etale slice theorem to the relative setting.
+We prove that an algebraic stack with affine stabilizers over an arbitrary base is \'etale-locally a quotient stack around any point with a linearly reductive stabilizer.
+This generalizes earlier work by the authors of this article (stacks over algebraically closed fields) and by Abramovich, Olsson and Vistoli (stacks with finite inertia).
+In addition, we prove a number of foundational results, which are new even over a field.
+These include various coherent completeness and effectivity results for adic sequences of algebraic stacks.
+Finally, we give several applications of our results and methods, such as structure theorems for linearly reductive group schemes and generalizations to the relative setting of Sumihiro's theorem on torus actions and Luna's \'etale slice theorem.